Successional dynamics of arid ecosystems following environmental change

 My Master’s research with Elsa Cleland (UC San Diego) combined theory and application by using assembly rules to help restore a coastal sage scrub community dominated by invasive annual grasses.
 By harnessing prior knowledge of invader germination strategies, we turned the seasonal priority effect exerted by invasives on co-occurring natives into a “priority disadvantage”.

 While scores of ecologists have heralded the potential utility of theory in restoration settings, the integration of these fields is still relatively uneven.
-As such, I am currently leading a review of the ecological restoration literature to pinpoint when and how community ecology theory has been used in restoration settings.
-This manuscript is currently in press at Journal of Applied Ecology.
+As such, I recently led a review of the ecological restoration literature to pinpoint when and how community ecology theory has been used in restoration settings.